 Delve into the relationship of the American political system with the U.S. government.
 What shapes political policy?
 How does the U.S. government adapt to realities on the ground like a global pandemic or war?
 How does the government deal with issues such as climate change, economic inequality, or racial injustice?
 What is the media’s role in all of these important topics?
 If you have ever been curious about these issues, this course is for you.
 Learn about the inner workings of our political system and discover potential college majors and career opportunities that will provide you with the foundation to make a difference.

-Becoming a Suregeon: Skills, Specialties, and Diseases
+Becoming a Surgeon: Skills, Specialties, and Diseases

 Have you always been fascinated by how surgeons save lives?
 Is it your dream to dive into the world of surgery?
 This is a course for people who love the challenge of diagnosing a disease and treating it through surgery.
 Study diseases of the abdomen and create your own model of the major organs and vascular structures.
 Learn about emerging technologies, such as robotics and digital scanning.
 Discover the jobs of an OR team and hear from specialists like gynecologists, radiologists, and trauma surgeons.
-If you have a passion for surgical medicine, this course is for you!

 All course options, whether 1, 2, or 4 weeks, have the identical educational content, learning materials, and number of assignments.
 The difference in length of course is due to time of year (not amount of instruction).
 We know the school year keeps you busy, so we’ve made the course longer during that time so that you can get assignments done.